5 Reasons to Love Fresh-Cut Holiday Greenery

 Fresh Holiday Greenery is Fragrant

 Hang a wreath on the door you use most often to catch a whiff of evergreen as you come and go.
-Also, mist your evergreens with water to keep them smelling fresh.
+Drape garland over the staircase banister for more fragrance during the day.

-Fresh-cut greenery adds sophistication to your holiday decor.
-Line a mantel with greenery.
-Create swag and drape it over windows and door openings.
-Arrange a group of vases on a table or mantel and fill with sprigs of greenery.
-You really can't go wrong with using all different varieties of greenery in your home for the holidays.
+Versatile fresh-cut greenery adds sophistication to your holiday decor.
+You can line a mantel with greenery.
+Create a swag and drape it over windows and door openings.
+Arrange a group of vases on a table or mantel and fill them with branches and sprigs of greenery.

 Fresh-Cut Greenery Comes in Different Varieties

-When foraging for evergreens, keep in mind that some types of greenery will last long after it is cut.
-Pines, firs and cedar dry slowly and hold their needles even in warm indoor temperatures.
-Glossy magnolia leaves with their velvety brown undersides hold up well in outdoor arrangements.
+When foraging for evergreens, keep in mind that some types of greenery will last long after they're cut.
+Pines, firs and cedar dry slowly and hold their needles, even in warm indoor temperatures.
+Glossy magnolia leaves, with their velvety brown undersides, hold up well in outdoor arrangements.

 These evergreen plants in your landscape can be used in your holiday decor: